up

 Controller

 This program provides effective management and support to the operations of Accounts Payable and Receivable; General and Grant Accounting; Financial Analysis, Audit and Compliance; and Timekeeping and Payroll.
-This program, through its operations, is responsible for overseeing expenditures and cash flow management; preparing timely and accurate annual financial statements and other standardized reports; complying with Federal, State, and County mandates; and developing standardized County policies and procedures.
+This program, through its operations, is responsible for overseeing expenditures and cash flow management; preparing timely and accurate annual financial statements and other standardized reports; account and track all monies due to and received by the County from various sources ensuring proper accounting and reflection of funds in the County's system of record; complying with Federal, State, and County mandates; and developing standardized County policies and procedures.

 The Accounts Payable (AP) section is responsible for timely and accurate payments to vendors for goods and services provided to the County; complying with County policies and procedures; and carrying out State and Federal reporting requirements.

 The Accounts Receivable (AR) section is responsible for the timely receipt and accounting for monies due to the County from residents, businesses, and government agencies.
-In conjunction with the implementation of the Enterprise Resource Planning (ERP) system and associated best practices, it also provides services including invoicing/billing, collection, accounting, reconciliation, and reporting reconciliation of monies due.
+In conjunction with the implementation of the Enterprise Resource Planning (ERP) system and associated best practices, it also provides services, including invoicing/billing, collection, accounting, reconciliation, and reporting on monies due.

 The Financial Analysis, Audit, and Compliance (FAAC) section is responsible for performing extensive financial analysis to improve financial reporting, coordinate controls and requirements over enhancements to functions in Oracle E-Business Suite financial modules, perform audits of financial transactions, and ensure compliance with department and Countywide policies.